GoogleCloudPlatform/community/tutorials/write.md

 ---
-title: How to contribute a tutorial for the Google Cloud Community site
+title: Contribute a tutorial for the Google Cloud Community site
 description: Learn how to submit a tutorial for the Google Cloud community site.
 author: kopriva
 tags: template, submit